SGKutty/go/lessons/13/slice.md

 ---
 layout: page
-title: 13 - Slice
+title: 14 - Slice
 ---
 ***

 ➩ __Slices__ are an incredibly important data structure in Go.
-They form the basis for how we manage and manipulate data in a flexible, performant and dynamic way.
+They form the basis for how we manage and manipulate data in a flexible, performing and dynamic way.
 It is incredibly important for all Go programmers to learn how to uses slices.

 &nbsp;